How To Control the Heat on a Charcoal Grill?

 Lit Charcoals Using A Chimney Starter

-You can burn coals on the charcoal grill in multiple ways, but a chimney smoker is my favorite technique.
+You can burn coals on the charcoal grill in multiple ways, but a chimney starter is my favorite technique.
 For a barbecue to get started, burning coals with a charcoal chimney is the safest method.
 It ensures the balanced distribution of coal, so the grill gets a hot temperature till the end.

 If you have never seen a chimney starter, then let me tell you that it looks like a giant coffee mug vessel.
 There are three special benefits of using a charcoal chimney:

 How To Keep Charcoal Grill Hot? – Step By Step Guide

 The following steps will show you how to regulate the temperature in a charcoal grill:

 Understanding whether the charcoal grill is sufficiently hot will come in handy to take the necessary steps for maintaining the grill temperature.
 My experience says a good quality thermometer for measuring the temperature is beneficial as you will detect when the temperature falls below or rises above the level.

 Unlike gas grills, charcoal grills do not come with a thermometer, so you must buy them separately.
 If you are health conscious, I suggest investing in a probe thermometer.
 It is helpful for you to check whether the internal temperature of the food is appropriate so that the food does not stick to the grill grates.

 Some charcoal grills offer thermometers, but they are shit.
 They are not reliable and inaccurate means you will either get dry or improperly cooked meat in the end.
 A grill thermometer is also a good option if you are unsure about the air probe, as you can install it on the grill lid.